 Teen volunteers participating in the Ecuador & Galápagos program will spend time in the South American Andean village of Patate, where they will have the opportunity to practice Spanish with local partners while working on projects that involve learning how to build with adobe, block and mortar.
 A visit to the Galápagos will give time to take in the beautiful environment, learn about invasive species, snorkel and swim with sea lions.

 Projects in Ecuador are a blend of adobe and masonry construction.
-VISIONS primary partner is El Patronato, a local organization that addresses social welfare and housing in Patate.
+VISIONS works closely with the local municipality, schools and other local organizations that address social welfare and housing in Patate.
 Teen volunteers have completed significant renovations on La Casa de Ancianos, an elders’ center for people who otherwise did not have a place to live.
-Students also have built modest homes, kiosks for artisans to sell their wares, a museum addition, greenhouses, and more.
-Each workday you will choose from two or three projects, including running a summer camp for local kids.
-During our stay in the Galápagos, some time is carved out to assist the community with a service project.
+Students also have built modest homes, kiosks for artisans to sell their wares, school additions and bathrooms, greenhouses, and more.
+Each workday you will choose from two or three projects, including helping at a small daycare for young kids.
+During our stay in the Galápagos, some time is carved out for environmental projects.

 One of our partners: The Parque Nacional Galápagos aims to protect the islands’ wildlife and ecological systems.
 The islands are a UNESCO site, and in 2007 were added to the list of World Heritage Sites in Danger.
 While in the Galápagos, VISIONS teens help to remove invasive plant species that threaten native habitat.

 Patate is a small town with welcoming community members.
-Picturesque farms and hillsides roll into the Andes, and townspeople as well as rural families want to get to know you.
-Plaza Central is a common place to gather for games, food markets, music, and catching up with friends.
-You also will spend time with families during a few dinner stays, attend workshops with artisans, learn to make quimbolitos from our cook, and get into spontaneous games such as street soccer with neighbor kids.
-You will discover the universal appeal of Ecuador, while also practicing your Spanish and getting to know folks personally.
+Farms and hillsides roll into the Andes, and townspeople as well as rural families want to get to know you.
+Plaza Central is a common place to gather for games, markets, music, and seeing friends.
+You also will spend time with families during a few dinner stays, attend workshops with artisans, learn to make quimbolitos and other Ecuadorian food from our cook, and get into spontaneous games such as street soccer with neighbor kids.
+You will discover the universal appeal of Ecuador, and our area of Patate, which is aptly known as the Valley of Eternal Spring.

 "I will never forget the people I met in Patate and the Galápagos.
 It was an amazing summer."